gurjaschhabra2324/PORTFOLIO/README.md

 -[Problem Analysis](https://github.com/gurjaschhabra2324/PORTFOLIO/blob/main/Documentation%20and%20Business%20Analysis/(C.)OPTIMIZATION.pdf)

-An indepth discussion and analysis of the AS-IS process, stakeholder analysis on divisional level and operational level inefficiencies with possible solutions.
-The sensitive information of the organization has been redacted.
-An industry leader in the RCM industry in United States of America.
-The objective here was to study the status quo for reengineering the RCM process.
+An indepth discussion and analysis of the AS-IS process, stakeholder analysis (on divisional level) and operational level inefficiencies (with possible solutions).
+The sensitive information of the organization has been redacted (an industry leader in the RCM industry based in U.S.A).
+The objective here was to study the status quo to reengineer the RCM process.

 # Header 1